CasaleMechaWeka/Battlecruisers/HECKLE_IMPLEMENTATION_SUMMARY.md

    - Select the BattleSceneGod GameObject
    - Find the `enemyHeckleMessage` field in the inspector
    - Drag the `EnemyHeckleMessage` prefab instance to this field

+**Note:** The `HeckleVisibilityController` will automatically hide the heckles if the player has disabled them in Settings > "Heckles Allowed" toggle.
+This works exactly like PvP heckles!

 ### Testing
 1. Start any level